webix-hub/docs/data/desktop/pdfviewer.md

 - 'page-actual' - the page scale is equal to 100%
 - 'page-width' - the page size is extended to the width of the view
 - 'page-height' - the page size is extended to the height of the view
-- 'page-fit' - the page's size is fit to the size of the view area
+- 'page-fit' - the page's size is adjusted to the size of the view area, width or height
-- 'auto' - the page's size is automatically fit to  the size of the view area
+- 'auto' - the page's size is automatically adjusted to the size of the view area

 2) number value:

 - integer number: 1 is equal to 100%
 - float number: 0.5 is equal to 50%

 ~~~js
 $$("pdfviewer").setScale(0.4, true);